sekander/Blackwood-Mansion/README.md

-Of course!
-Based on the provided code snippets, here is a project summary formatted as a Git README file.

----

 # Project: Blackwood Mansion - Interactive QR-Based Game

 This repository contains the source code for "Blackwood Mansion," an interactive, chapter-based web game that uses QR codes to drive the narrative and gameplay.
 The experience is built with React and TypeScript, creating an immersive and mysterious adventure for the player.